 - Reduced accountability: When those who evaluate and allocate funds are also recipients of funding, it can create a conflict of interest.
 There may be less scrutiny and accountability in the decision-making process, as individuals may be inclined to support projects from colleagues or acquaintances rather than solely based on the merit of the project.

 In summary, a revolving doors policy in film funding organizations can result in a less diverse, less innovative, and less accountable film industry.
-It may limit opportunities for emerging talent, stifle creative exploration, and prioritize personal connections over the quality of film projects, ultimately impacting the richness and diversity of films being made.
+It limits opportunities for emerging talent, stifle creative exploration, and prioritize personal connections over the quality of film projects, ultimately impacting the richness and diversity of films being made.

 1) Amir Manor – עמיר מנור

-The name of the fund | Year | due in | Route | Films that received funding | sleep | A financing fund | Remarks |
+| The name of the fund | Year | due in | Route | Films that received funding | sleep | A financing fund | Remarks |

-The Israeli Film Fund | 2013 | May | Script development | ||||
+| The Israeli Film Fund | 2013 | May | Script development | ||||

-The Israeli Film Fund | 2013 | November | Script development | ||||
+| The Israeli Film Fund | 2013 | November | Script development | ||||

-The Israeli Film Fund | 2014 | November | Independent | Flowers of marzipan | 2014 | The Israeli Film Fund | script editing[6] |
+| The Israeli Film Fund | 2014 | November | Independent | Flowers of marzipan | 2014 | The Israeli Film Fund | script editing[6] |

-Gesher Foundation | 2015 | ||||||
+| Gesher Foundation | 2015 | ||||||

-The Israeli Film Fund | 2015 | November | Script development | I can’t believe I’m a robot | 2015 | The Israeli Film Fund[7] | This film is among the 99 films that did not go through the approval process and received funding[8] |
+| The Israeli Film Fund | 2015 | November | Script development | I can’t believe I’m a robot | 2015 | The Israeli Film Fund[7] | This film is among the 99 films that did not go through the approval process and received funding[8] |

-Rabinovitch | 2016 | students | |||||
+| Rabinovitch | 2016 | students | |||||

-The Israeli Film Fund | 2018 | July | Script development step one | ||||
+| The Israeli Film Fund | 2018 | July | Script development step one | ||||

-Rabinovitch | 2019 | students | The house on Finn Street | 2018 | Rabinovitch[9] | This film is among the 99 films that did not go through the Lectora process and received funding[10] | |
+| Rabinovitch | 2019 | students | The house on Finn Street | 2018 | Rabinovitch[9] | This film is among the 99 films that did not go through the Lectora process and received funding[10] | |

-The Israeli Film Fund | 2019 | September | debutantes | ||||
+| The Israeli Film Fund | 2019 | September | debutantes | ||||

-The Israeli Film Fund | 2019 | December | central | ||||
+| The Israeli Film Fund | 2019 | December | central | ||||

-Gesher Foundation | 2020 | ||||||
+| Gesher Foundation | 2020 | ||||||

-Rabinovitch | 2020 | diploma | |||||
+| Rabinovitch | 2020 | diploma | |||||

-The Israeli Film Fund | 2020 | May | development | the swimmer | 2021 | The Israeli Film Fund | script editing[11] |
+| The Israeli Film Fund | 2020 | May | development | the swimmer | 2021 | The Israeli Film Fund | script editing[11] |

 2) Lee Gilat – לי גילת

-The name of the fund | Year | due in | Route | Films that received funding | sleep | A financing fund |
+| The name of the fund | Year | due in | Route | Films that received funding | sleep | A financing fund |

-The Israeli Film Fund | 2013 | November | Script development | |||
+| The Israeli Film Fund | 2013 | November | Script development | |||

-The Israeli Film Fund | 2014 | November | Independent | rounders | 2014 | The Israeli Film Fund[12] |
+| The Israeli Film Fund | 2014 | November | Independent | rounders | 2014 | The Israeli Film Fund[12] |

-The Israeli Film Fund | 2014 | June | Script development | |||
+| The Israeli Film Fund | 2014 | June | Script development | |||

-Gesher Foundation | 2015 | |||||
+| Gesher Foundation | 2015 | |||||

-Rabinovitch | 2015 | A | Features | The good words | 2015 | Rabinovitch[13] |
+| Rabinovitch | 2015 | A | Features | The good words | 2015 | Rabinovitch[13] |

-The Israeli Film Fund | 2015 | April | Comedy/genre | |||
+| The Israeli Film Fund | 2015 | April | Comedy/genre | |||

-The Israeli Film Fund | 2015 | November | Script development | |||
+| The Israeli Film Fund | 2015 | November | Script development | |||

-Rabinovitch | 2017 | Features | opposites | 2016 | Rabinovich[14] | |
+| Rabinovitch | 2017 | Features | opposites | 2016 | Rabinovich[14] | |

-Gesher Foundation | 2018 | An ordinary day (short film) | 2018 | bridge[15] | ||
+| Gesher Foundation | 2018 | An ordinary day (short film) | 2018 | bridge[15] | ||

-Gesher Foundation | 2019 | |||||
+| Gesher Foundation | 2019 | |||||

-The Israeli Film Fund | 2020 | April | central track |
+| The Israeli Film Fund | 2020 | April | central track |

 3) Amnon Zelait – אמנון זלאייט

-The name of the fund | Year | due in | Route | Films that received funding | sleep | A financing fund | Remarks |
+| The name of the fund | Year | due in | Route | Films that received funding | sleep | A financing fund | Remarks |

-The Israeli Film Fund | 2013 | November | Script development | ||||
+| The Israeli Film Fund | 2013 | November | Script development | ||||

-Rabinovitch | 2014 | B | Features | ||||
+| Rabinovitch | 2014 | B | Features | ||||

-The Israeli Film Fund | 2014 | November | debutantes | ||||
+| The Israeli Film Fund | 2014 | November | debutantes | ||||

-The Israeli Film Fund | 2014 | June | Script development | ||||
+| The Israeli Film Fund | 2014 | June | Script development | ||||

-Rabinovitch | 2015 | B | Features | ||||
+| Rabinovitch | 2015 | B | Features | ||||

-The Israeli Film Fund | 2015 | November | Script development | ||||
+| The Israeli Film Fund | 2015 | November | Script development | ||||

-Rabinovitch | 2016 | Features | Tzipuri Khol [16] [17], G’ankshan 48 [18] [19] | 2016 | Rabinovitch | photographer | |
+| Rabinovitch | 2016 | Features | Tzipuri Khol [16] [17], G’ankshan 48 [18] [19] | 2016 | Rabinovitch | photographer | |

-The Nerd Club [20] [21] [22] [23] | 2017 | ||||||
+| The Nerd Club [20] [21] [22] [23] | 2017 | ||||||

-Gesher Foundation | 2017 | ||||||
+| Gesher Foundation | 2017 | ||||||

-Rabinovitch | 2019 | Features | A hero in the clouds | 2018 | Rabinovitch [24] [25] | ||
+| Rabinovitch | 2019 | Features | A hero in the clouds | 2018 | Rabinovitch [24] [25] | ||

-Rabinovitch | 2020 | diploma | the meal | 2020 | Rabinovitch[26] | photographer |
+| Rabinovitch | 2020 | diploma | the meal | 2020 | Rabinovitch[26] | photographer |

 4) Tal Granite – טל גרניט

-The name of the fund | Year | due in | Route | Films that received funding | sleep | A financing fund | Remarks |
+| The name of the fund | Year | due in | Route | Films that received funding | sleep | A financing fund | Remarks |

-Rabinovitch | 2015 | A | Features | ||||
+| Rabinovitch | 2015 | A | Features | ||||

-The Israeli Film Fund | 2015 | April | Script development | ||||
+| The Israeli Film Fund | 2015 | April | Script development | ||||

-Gesher Foundation | 2019 | ||||||
+| Gesher Foundation | 2019 | ||||||

-The Israeli Film Fund | 2019 | April | central | the prom | 2018 | The Israeli Film Fund[27] | This film is among the 99 films that did not go through the approval process and received funding[28] |
+| The Israeli Film Fund | 2019 | April | central | the prom | 2018 | The Israeli Film Fund[27] | This film is among the 99 films that did not go through the approval process and received funding[28] |

-The Israeli Film Fund | 2019 | September | debutantes | ||||
+| The Israeli Film Fund | 2019 | September | debutantes | ||||

-Rabinovitch | 2020 | diploma | Omi Ralia | 2019 | Rabinovitch[29] | ||
+| Rabinovitch | 2020 | diploma | Omi Ralia | 2019 | Rabinovitch[29] | ||

-Rabinovitch | 2020 | Features | happy ending | 2021 | Rabinovich[30] |
+| Rabinovitch | 2020 | Features | happy ending | 2021 | Rabinovich[30] |

 5) Sharon Maimon – שרון מימון

-The name of the fund | Year | due in | Route | Films that received funding | sleep | A financing fund | Remarks |
+| The name of the fund | Year | due in | Route | Films that received funding | sleep | A financing fund | Remarks |

-The Israeli Film Fund | 2013 | November | central | ||||
+| The Israeli Film Fund | 2013 | November | central | ||||

-Rabinovitch | 2015 | B | Features | ||||
+| Rabinovitch | 2015 | B | Features | ||||

-Rabinovitch | 2015 | A | Features | ||||
+| Rabinovitch | 2015 | A | Features | ||||

-Rabinovitch | 2016 | Features | |||||
+| Rabinovitch | 2016 | Features | |||||

-Rabinovitch | 2019 | Features | Baby Bombay[31] | 2019 | Rabinovitch | ||
+| Rabinovitch | 2019 | Features | Baby Bombay[31] | 2019 | Rabinovitch | ||

-Omi Ralia[32] | |||||||
+| Omi Ralia[32] | |||||||

-The Israeli Film Fund | 2019 | April | central | the prom | 2018 | The Israeli Film Fund[33] | This film is among the 99 films that did not go through the approval process and received funding[34] |
+| The Israeli Film Fund | 2019 | April | central | the prom | 2018 | The Israeli Film Fund[33] | This film is among the 99 films that did not go through the approval process and received funding[34] |

-Rabinovitch | 2020 | Features | happy ending | 2021 | Rabinovich[35] |
+| Rabinovitch | 2020 | Features | happy ending | 2021 | Rabinovich[35] |

 6) Efrat Korem – אפרת כורם

-The name of the fund | Year | due in | Route | Films that received funding | Remarks |
+| The name of the fund | Year | due in | Route | Films that received funding | Remarks |

-2014 | Old Man | ||||
+| 2014 | Old Man | ||||

-Gesher Foundation | 2015 | ||||
+| Gesher Foundation | 2015 | ||||

-The Israeli Film Fund | 2015 | July | Independent | ||
+| The Israeli Film Fund | 2015 | July | Independent | ||

-The Israeli Film Fund | 2015 | November | Script development | ||
+| The Israeli Film Fund | 2015 | November | Script development | ||

-The Israeli Film Fund | 2016 | November | Completion of production | ||
+| The Israeli Film Fund | 2016 | November | Completion of production | ||

-Rabinovitch | 2019 | Features | |||
+| Rabinovitch | 2019 | Features | |||

-The Israeli Film Fund | 2019 | September | debutantes | ||
+| The Israeli Film Fund | 2019 | September | debutantes | ||

-Gesher Foundation | 2020 | ||||
+| Gesher Foundation | 2020 | ||||

-The Israeli Film Fund | 2020 | September | Independent | ||
+| The Israeli Film Fund | 2020 | September | Independent | ||

-Rabinovitch | 2019 | Features | A woman is sitting in the director’s chair | participation |
+| Rabinovitch | 2019 | Features | A woman is sitting in the director’s chair | participation |

 7) Dita Geri – דיתה גרי

-The name of the fund | sleep | due in | Route | Films that received funding |
+| The name of the fund | sleep | due in | Route | Films that received funding |

-Source fund | 2005 | “Kafka’s Magic” | ||
+| Source fund | 2005 | “Kafka’s Magic” | ||

-The Israeli Film Fund | 2014 | November | debutantes | |
+| The Israeli Film Fund | 2014 | November | debutantes | |

-The Israeli Film Fund | 2016 | An Israeli love story | ||
+| The Israeli Film Fund | 2016 | An Israeli love story | ||

-Gesher Foundation | 2015 | |||
+| Gesher Foundation | 2015 | |||

-Rabinovitch | 2017 | students | ||
+| Rabinovitch | 2017 | students | ||

-Rabinovitch | 2017 | diploma | ||
+| Rabinovitch | 2017 | diploma | ||

-The Israeli Film Fund | 2018 | July | Script development step b | |
+| The Israeli Film Fund | 2018 | July | Script development step b | |

-Rabinovitch | 2019 | students | ||
+| Rabinovitch | 2019 | students | ||

-Rabinovitch | 2019 | diploma |
+| Rabinovitch | 2019 | diploma |

 8) Israela Shaar – ישראלה שאער מעודד

-The name of the fund | sleep | due in | Route | Films that received funding | sleep | A financing fund |
+| The name of the fund | sleep | due in | Route | Films that received funding | sleep | A financing fund |

-Rabinovitch | 2014 | B | diploma | |||
+| Rabinovitch | 2014 | B | diploma | |||

-Rabinovitch | 2014 | A | diploma | |||
+| Rabinovitch | 2014 | A | diploma | |||

-Rabinovitch | 2015 | B | diploma | |||
+| Rabinovitch | 2015 | B | diploma | |||

-Rabinovitch | 2015 | A | diploma | |||
+| Rabinovitch | 2015 | A | diploma | |||

-Gesher Foundation | 2016 | |||||
+| Gesher Foundation | 2016 | |||||

-Gesher Foundation | 2017 | |||||
+| Gesher Foundation | 2017 | |||||

-Gesher Foundation | 2019 | |||||
+| Gesher Foundation | 2019 | |||||

-Gesher Foundation | 2020 | |||||
+| Gesher Foundation | 2020 | |||||

-Rabinovitch | 2020 | diploma | Wife | 2019 | Rabinovich[36] | |
+| Rabinovitch | 2020 | diploma | Wife | 2019 | Rabinovich[36] | |

-Rabinovitch | 2020 | Features | ||||
+| Rabinovitch | 2020 | Features | ||||

-Rabinovitch | 2021 | B | students | |||
+| Rabinovitch | 2021 | B | students | |||

-Rabinovitch | 2021 | A | diploma |
+| Rabinovitch | 2021 | A | diploma |

 9) Netali Brown – נטעלי בראון

-The name of the fund | sleep | due in | Route | Films that received funding | sleep | A financing fund |
+| The name of the fund | sleep | due in | Route | Films that received funding | sleep | A financing fund |

-The Israeli Film Fund | 2013 | May | Script development | |
+| The Israeli Film Fund | 2013 | May | Script development | |

-Rabinovitch | 2014 | B | diploma | |
+| Rabinovitch | 2014 | B | diploma | |

-Rabinovitch | 2014 | A | diploma | |
+| Rabinovitch | 2014 | A | diploma | |

-The Israeli Film Fund | 2017 | May | debutantes | |
+| The Israeli Film Fund | 2017 | May | debutantes | |

-Gesher Foundation | 2019 | |||
+| Gesher Foundation | 2019 | |||

-Rabinovitch | 2019 | diploma | ||
+| Rabinovitch | 2019 | diploma | ||

-The Israeli Film Fund | 2020 | May | development | |
+| The Israeli Film Fund | 2020 | May | development | |

-The Israeli Film Fund | 2021 | May | production | Feature production |
+| The Israeli Film Fund | 2021 | May | production | Feature production |

 10) Raphael Balolo – רפאל בלולו

-The name of the fund | sleep | due in | Route | Films that received funding | sleep | A financing fund |
+| The name of the fund | sleep | due in | Route | Films that received funding | sleep | A financing fund |

-Rabinovitch | 2014 | B | students | |||
+| Rabinovitch | 2014 | B | students | |||

-Gesher Foundation | 2015 | |||||
+| Gesher Foundation | 2015 | |||||

-Rabinovitch | 2015 | B | students | |||
+| Rabinovitch | 2015 | B | students | |||

-Rabinovitch | 2015 | A | students | |||
+| Rabinovitch | 2015 | A | students | |||

-Rabinovitch | 2019 | diploma | ||||
+| Rabinovitch | 2019 | diploma | ||||

-Rabinovitch | 2020 | diploma | ||||
+| Rabinovitch | 2020 | diploma | ||||

-Rabinovitch | 2020 | Features | Good spies | 2021 | Rabinovich[37] |
+| Rabinovitch | 2020 | Features | Good spies | 2021 | Rabinovich[37] |

 11) Leon Prodovsky – לאון פרודובסקי

-The name of the fund | sleep | due in | Route | Films that received funding |
+| The name of the fund | sleep | due in | Route | Films that received funding |

-The Israeli Film Fund | 2009 | Production financing | Features | Five hours from Paris |
+| The Israeli Film Fund | 2009 | Production financing | Features | Five hours from Paris |

-Rabinovitch | 2013 | B | Features | |
+| Rabinovitch | 2013 | B | Features | |

-Rabinovitch | 2013 | A | Features | |
+| Rabinovitch | 2013 | A | Features | |

-Gesher Foundation | 2015 | |||
+| Gesher Foundation | 2015 | |||

-Rabinovitch | 2015 | B | Features | |
+| Rabinovitch | 2015 | B | Features | |

-Rabinovitch | 2015 | A | Features | |
+| Rabinovitch | 2015 | A | Features | |

-Gesher Foundation | 2017 | |||
+| Gesher Foundation | 2017 | |||

-The Israeli Film Fund | 2017 | May | Independent | |
+| The Israeli Film Fund | 2017 | May | Independent | |

-The Israeli Film Fund | 2017 | February | Script development step one | |
+| The Israeli Film Fund | 2017 | February | Script development step one | |

-Rabinowitz | 2022 | Production financing | My neighbor is Adolf |
+| Rabinowitz | 2022 | Production financing | My neighbor is Adolf |

 12) Eric Caplon –אריק קפלון

-The name of the fund | sleep | due in | Route | Films that received funding | sleep | A financing fund |
+| The name of the fund | sleep | due in | Route | Films that received funding | sleep | A financing fund |

-The Israeli Film Fund | 2013 | May | Script development | |||
+| The Israeli Film Fund | 2013 | May | Script development | |||

-The Israeli Film Fund | 2015 | April | Script development | |||
+| The Israeli Film Fund | 2015 | April | Script development | |||

-The Israeli Film Fund | 2019 | December | central | |||
+| The Israeli Film Fund | 2019 | December | central | |||

-Rabinovitch | 2020 | Features | ||||
+| Rabinovitch | 2020 | Features | ||||

-The Israeli Film Fund | 2020 | April | central track | Home HOME | 2021 | The Israeli Film Fund[38] |
+| The Israeli Film Fund | 2020 | April | central track | Home HOME | 2021 | The Israeli Film Fund[38] |

-Rabinovitch | 2021 | A | Features |
+| Rabinovitch | 2021 | A | Features |

 In addition, he is employed as a workshop leader in collaboration with the Ministry of Culture, the Rabinovitch Foundation, the Gesher Foundation and the Screenwriters’ Union[39]